psylink-me/psylink-web/content/blog/2021-05-09-power-supply-module.md

 date: 2021-05-09
 ---

-I made an updated schematic (psylink6) that shows more clearly how the modules are connected.
+I made an updated schematic (circuit 6) that shows more clearly how the modules are connected.
 Also corrected an error with the feedback of the voltage follower, and changed values of some resistors/capacitors: